amicuchu/NintendoClientsWiki/LAN-Protocol.md

 | 0xC | 4 | Session id |

 ## (7) Keep Alive Message
 This packet is sent through UDP broadcast port 49152 and is encapsulated in a [PIA message](PIA-Protocol).
-The message payload contains the following data and is not encrypted:
+The message payload contains the following data:

 | Offset | Size | Description |
 | --- | --- | --- |